 The World of Work Project View

-The transtheoretical model is a helpful framework through which to think about the stages of changing behavior, and some of the processes that individuals go through when seeking to change their behavior.
+The transtheoretical model of behavior change is a helpful framework through which to think about the stages of changing behavior, and some of the processes that individuals go through when seeking to change their behavior.

 From a work perspective, the model provides some useful insights into the change process that can help individuals or leaders in the workplace manage changes to their own behaviors, or help others with their desired changes.